cybernetisk/drift/internsystem-backend/README.md

 You must provide secret key to Django installation and password to Postgres-database.
 The keys will be stored in plain text files in the same directory for later use.

-The static files are saved to the Docker-volume `internsystem-static` that is also mounted in the nginx-container.
+The static files are saved to the Docker-volume `internsystem-backend-static` that is also mounted in the nginx-container.

 ## Updating